jacobhiggins/jacobhiggins.github.io/_portfolio/portfolio-1.md

 In order to autonomously make this decision, I focused on a similar, more mathematically manageable question: is the robot expected to collide with a dynamic obstacle?

 This question is answered using probability theory, and requires a model for the probability of collision in terms of position in the world.
-One very common
+The key to finding this probability model is realizing that the probability of colliding with an obstacle at point $\bar{\mathbf{x}}$ is the same probability of an obstacle occupying that same point $\bar{\mathbf{x}}$.
+This may sound obvious, but this connection is what allows me to tap into a well-studied probability model known as (occupancy grid mapping)[https://en.wikipedia.org/wiki/Occupancy_grid_mapping].
+In an occupancy grid, the entire environment is discretized into a grid where each square contains a value for the probability of occupancy, denoted as $P(x)$.
+When $P(x)=1$, then an object is known to be occupying that grid space, and when $P(x)=0$ then it is equally certain that there is nothing occupying that grid space.